 During the high season Psarou beach can be packed, with holidaymakers especially on days when there are strong winds because the beach, like the bay, is particularly well sheltered.

-Variously called PLATIS GIALOS, PLATYS YIALOS or PLATI YIALOS used to be a swamp but has now been monopolised by back-to-back hotels lining the long sandy beach.
+Platys Yialos used to be a swamp but is now a major holiday centre monopolised by back-to-back hotels lining a long sandy beach.

-A long crescent of sand is backed by low hills.
-Terraced tavernas line the Plati Yialos beach which heaves with bodies in the high season.
-The frequent bus services from Mykonos make this the main target of day visitors, swelling the high numbers already staying here.
+A long crescent of sand is backed by low hills and terraced tavernas line a beach which heaves with bodies in the high season.
+Frequent buses from Mykonos add large numbers of day trippers.

-Plati Yialos is also the main calling point for small boats taking visitors to the other south coast beaches and to the surrounding islands, Delos in particular.
-Boats for Delos, though, leave early at around 8am.
+Platis Yialos is also the main starting point for small taxi boats taking visitors to other south coast beaches such as Psarou and Paranga as well to the surrounding islands, Delos in particular.

-AGIA ANNA is a quiet shingle beach south of Platys Yialos and across the headland from Paraga beach.
-It confusingly has the same name as a stretch of sand found much further east near the beach of Kalafatis.
+Agia Anna is a quiet shingle beach that lies south of Platys Yialos just across the headland from Paraga beach.
+Confusingly, it bears the same name as a stretch of sand found much further east near the beach of Kalafatis.

 This Agia Anna is a small, west-facing beach of sharp sand dominated by a large hotel complex.
 A long sea wall provides a backdrop to a narrow stretch of sand with shallow seas.

-Surrounding stretches of the coastline are very beautiful and many were used for location filming on the Shirley Valentine feature film.
-Although rather less popular than its noisy neighbours, Agia Anna still attracts plenty of visitors.
+Surrounding stretches of the coastline here are very scenic and were used for lots of location filming on the Shirley Valentine movie.
+Although less popular than its neighbours, the resort at Agia Anna can attract plenty of visitors.

 There are a couple of good tavernas, with parking, and a footpath that leads over the headland west to Platis Yialos with fine offshore views.